jtassia/Functional-Light-JS/ch7.md

 // Kyle Simpson, Major: CS, GPA: 4.0
 ```

-The `student()` function -- technically referred to as a "bound function" -- has a hard-bound `this` reference to the object literal we passed in, such that any later call to `student()` will use that object for it `this`, and thus be able to access its encapsulated state.
+The `student()` function -- technically referred to as a "bound function" -- has a hard-bound `this` reference to the object literal we passed in, such that any later call to `student()` will use that object for its `this`, and thus be able to access its encapsulated state.

 Both implementations have the same outcome: a function with preserved state.
 But what about the performance; what differences will there be?